Encryptioner/ccsh-shell/docs/Distribution Example.md

 # Distribution Example

-This document shows how to use the distribution package created by `build-and-package.sh`.
+This document shows how to use the distribution package created by `build-and-package.sh -p`.

 ## Package Contents